sterosier/sterosier.github.io/_pages/talks.md

 ---

 ## Refereed conference talks
+- 2025: An investigation into the role of feature interpretability as a constraint on feature recombination._Society for Pidgin and Creole Linguistics_, Philadelphia. ([pdf](https://sterosie.github.io/files/SPCLwinter2025_feature_interpretability.pdf)
 - 2024: Les voyelles du créole martiniquais. _Congrès mondial de linguistique française_, Université de Lausanne.
 With Benjamin Storme.
 - 2024: Un(der)-standardised languages and purism: a view from Creole-speaking Martinique. _Sociolinguistics Symposium 25_.
 With Chiara Ardoino and Noémie François-Haugrin.
 - 2024: Vulnerability at the syntax-pragmatics interface: Evidence from titles and forms of address in Martinican French. *Society for Pidgin and Creole Linguistics Winter Meeting 2024*.